diogoff/plasma-tomography/README.md

 ### Requirements

-This code was tested with the following configuration:
+This code was tested with the following (outdated) configuration:

 - CUDA 8.0